 According to The New York Times, a record number of Americans were able to vote by mail in 2020.
 And while some states still require in-person voting, a sea change is happening here.

 8. Crowded elevators

 Think of how jammed an office elevator can get during those inevitable work rush hours.
-The Centers for Disease Control has issued guidance for employers, urging businesses to limit how many people can use an elevator at the same time — as well as to add floor decals to space passengers out and encourage mask-wearing.
+The Centers for Disease Control has issued guidance for employers, urging businesses to limit how many people can use an elevator at the same time — as well as to add floor decals that space passengers out and encourage mask-wearing.

 And if you dread that awkward elevator small talk, you’re in luck: The CDC also advises elevator users to minimize chatting.
 The good news: No more annoying elevator pitches?

-The CDC still recommends that those who are unvaccinated limit gestures that promote close contact — skipping handshakes, hugs and even elbow bumps.
+The CDC still recommends that everyone try to limit gestures that promote close contact — skipping handshakes, hugs and even elbow bumps.
 The agency notes that even people without symptoms or with a recent negative test result can spread COVID-19 to others.

 Hugs, at least among close family members who share germ circles anyway, will likely never go out of style.
-But handshakes with almost everyone can be replaced with waves, verbal greetings and even peace signs or Mr. Spock’s Vulcan salute.
+But handshakes with almost everyone else can be replaced with waves, verbal greetings and even peace signs or Mr. Spock’s Vulcan salute.